ioccc-src/winner/next/guidelines.md

 Entries are judged by Leonid A. Broukhis and Landon Curt Noll.

-Each entry submitted is given a random id number and subdirectory.
-The entry files including, but not limited to prog.c, Makefile (that we form from around your "how to build" information), as well as any data files that you submit are all placed under their own directory stored and judged from this directory.
+Each submission submitted is given a random id number and subdirectory.
+The submission files including, but not limited to prog.c, Makefile (that we form from around your "how to build" information), as well as any data files that you submit are all placed under their own directory stored and judged from this directory.